robolab-pavia/slr-kit/README.md

 It analyzes the abstracts of scientific papers to derive the topics associated to the papers, allowing the clustering of papers by topic.

-As a byproduct, `slr-kit` can be used to derive a listo terms related on a specific topic.
+As a byproduct, `slr-kit` can be used to manage a list of terms related on a specific topic, curated by an expert, which can be useful in many NLP applications.

 # Table of contents